hmyfly/what-to-eat/README.md

 # what-to-eat
-If you are not sure what to eat, this Android app helps you to decide with a roulette game.
+If you are not sure what to eat, this Android app (roulette game) helps you to decide.